StepanTsymbal/HelloBack/README.md

     DB login: 'postgres'
     DB password: 'postgres'

 You may use these parametres.
-In order to use own ones you have change 'application.properties' file
+In order to use own ones you have to change 'application.properties' file

 Application processes table 'Contacts'.
 It will be created in case of its absence.